dataset-sh/slambda/doc-site/docs/intro.md

 ## What does slambda do?

-Integrating language model such as GPT into your code can be a difficult process.
-With sLambda, we help you turn natural language instructions and examples into **standard python functions** powered by language model.
+Integrating language model such as GPT into your code can be a difficult process. sLambda simplifies the process by translating natural language instructions and examples into ready-to-use **Python functions**.

 ## Install